ouspg/CompSec/Lab4_Introduction_to_Shellcoding/README.md

 ------
 In this first task, we are using simple program with buffer overflow vulneralibity for analyzing the behaviour of system.
 With specifically crafted input, we will change the behaviour to something unintended for purpose of the program, but intended to us.

-### A) Creating a program with improper input validation and analyzing overflow.
+### A) Using program with improper input validation and analyzing overflow.

 We want to understand very basics of what is actually happening in the stack and in the registers of the machine at the time when overflow occurs.